-Kara has finished her preschool career and I wanted to finish her preschool scrapbook before her first day of kindergarten!
+My daughter has finished her preschool career and my goal was to finish her preschool scrapbook before her first day of kindergarten.
 I am happy to say that I achieved my goal.
-There are 55 scrapbook pages in Kara’s book!
+There are 55 scrapbook pages in Kara’s completed preschool scrapbook.

 Here’s your peek into Kara’s scrapbook!

 Kara started one day of preschool a week just before she turned two years old.
 Colin was born soon after and I was a bit overwhelmed.
 That year I only took pictures of the first day, last day and of Kara’s crafts.
-I took a photo of each of her crafts and then used photoshop elements to add the date and what it was made out of to the photo.
-Then I printed the photos in 6×4 size and used the 12×12 3-Ring Photo Sleeve Refills with 6×4 Pockets to add them to her school scrapbook.
+I took a photo of each of her crafts and then used Photoshop Elements to add the date and what it was made of to the photo.
+Then I printed the photos in 6×4 size and used the 12×12 3-ring photo sleeves to add them to her school scrapbook.